simplon-lyon/promo3-fetch-api/README.md

     - send a POST request to `new-article.php` with the form content
 3. create a page `new-article.php` wich:
     - check for the presence of `title` and `content` in the `$_POST` variable and return the appropriate HTTP code if the parameters are missing

+## Instructions: Post JSON

+An API is available at `http://192.168.1.152:8080/`, you can get the code at [https://github.com/aitva/blog-api]().
+You will need to update `index.html` to:

+1. extract the data from your form into a JS object
+2. transform the object into a JSON string
+3. use fetch to send the JSON string to the following URL: [http://192.168.1.152:8080/article/]():
+    - the server expects an URL parameter: `id={name}`
+    - the server expects a valid `Content-Type`
+    - the server will answer using HTTP status